 18. Charleston, South Carolina

-Charleston is the state’s second-most populous city, situated on the state’s southern coast.
-This seaside city has long been a tourist magnet due to its historical structures, preserved architecture, and wonderful seafood restaurants.
+Charleston is South Carolina’s second-most populous city on the state’s southern coast.
+This colorful city has long been a tourist magnet due to its historical structures, well-preserved architecture, and excellent seafood restaurants.

-It’s also home to the best beaches in South Carolina, which makes it an excellent getaway destination for family and friends.
-Visitors may wander through the city’s lovely streets and enjoy the city’s stunning beaches while exploring Charleston’s historic area.
+It’s also known for some of the best beaches in South Carolina, which makes it an excellent getaway destination for family and friends.
+Visitors may wander through the city’s lovely streets and explore Charleston’s historic area.

-In addition to the four main theme parks—Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom—you can also visit two water parks, participate in seasonal events, and explore Downtown Disney.
-Want to get your own tickets?
+In addition to the four main theme parks—Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom—you can visit two water parks, participate in seasonal events, and explore Downtown Disney.

 20. San Diego, California

-Honolulu is one of the most popular tourist destinations in the United States.
-Hawaii’s capital city is a great place to visit year-round, thanks to its near-perfect weather and stunning beaches.
+Oahu, Hawaii, is one of the most popular tourist destinations in the United States and is a must-visit beach vacation spot at least once in your lifetime.
+Honolulu, Hawaii’s capital city, is a great place to visit year-round, thanks to its near-perfect weather and stunning beaches.